 Since you can never eliminate the possibility of an emergency, it is always a good idea to set up some procedures and protocols in place that will speed-up your response, minimize safety risk, and prevent collateral damage.

-Here’s a short outline on how to set up emergency maintenance procedures.
+Here’s a short 4 step outline on how to set up emergency maintenance procedures.

 #1) Define and identify your emergencies